SlagterJ/averys-essentials/README.md

 I am an uni student, **I can not provide tech support, neither can I promise you quick updates.**

-## Misc
+## FAQ

-This pack is originally based off Fabulously Optimized.
-It still takes a lot of inspiration and pulls a lot of its mods directly from it.
-Support them [**here**](https://www.modrinth.com/modpack/fabulously-optimized "Fabulously Optimized").
+- **Q** What does bleeding-edge mean?
+- **A** _It means that Avery's Essentials does comparatively less testing on updates than other modpacks do, this leads to it possibly being less stable but more up-to-date._

+- **Q** What does rolling release mean?
+- **A** _Most minecraft modpacks are released on a stable basis, meaning that you get updates less often but they are bigger and more stable.
+Avery's Essentials is built on a rolling release model, meaning that as soon as changes happen that aren't breaking they get released, which leads to smaller updates more often, that are less likely to break your existing configuration._

-- **Can I build off of this pack?**
+- **Q** Can I build off of this pack?
-  Yes you can, do as you please.
+- **A** _Yes you can, do as you please._

-- **What license is this?**
+- **Q** What is this project licensed under?
-  It's MIT licensed.
+- **A** _It's MIT licensed._

 ## Credits